 - Your visa (in particular cases)

 - An immigration form, handed out for free at the immigration checkpoint (air, land or sea).
+Starting in July 2023, you will need to fill out the form on your mobile phone.
+Here’s the link to do it: Declaración Jurada del Viajero.
+After you’ve filled it out, you’ll get a QR code to show at the immigration desk.
 No payment is necessary for any entry procedure.
 Even if they tell you, don’t believe it.

 Visa: Most visitors do not need a visa to enter Guatemala.
 As a tourist you can stay for 90 days.
 To learn about your particular case, check the list of the Ministerio de Relaciones Exteriores, the Guatemalan ministry of foreign affairs.

 Travel insurance: Upon entry in Guatemala, you do not need to show that you have travel insurance.
 But I highly recommend buying an insurance that covers medical assistance and extra expenses in case you contract COVID-19.

 Vaccination: No vaccination is mandatory to enter Guatemala, not even the vaccine against COVID-19.
 Only if you arrive from a country where yellow fever is endemic, you will need to present a yellow fever vaccination certificate.
 Due to the diseases that are endemic in Guatemala, I recommend the following vaccinations: Hepatitis, typhoid fever, MMR (measles, mumps, rubella), tetanus, diphtheria and pertussis (whooping cough).

 3. How to you pay for things in Guatemala

 When planning a trip to Guatemala you need to know what the best way is to pay in the country